Admissions - How to apply for a place

-Stoke Damerel Community College is part of Plymouth City Council Co-ordinated Admissions Scheme for in-year admissions.
-Applications for admission to Reception after 1st September and for admission into Years 1 to 6 must be made to the Local Authority in which the school is situated on an In-Year Application Form.
-If you wish to apply for a place at name of school, you must Stoke Damerel Community College as one of your preferences on the application form and return the form to Plymouth City Council.
+Stoke Damerel Community College is part of the Plymouth City Council Co-ordinated Admissions Scheme for In-Year Admissions.
+Applications for admission to Year 7 after 1st September and for admission into Years 7 to 11 must be made to the Local Authority in which the school is situated using their In-Year Application Form.
+If you wish to apply for a place at Stoke Damerel Community College, you must name the school as one of your preferences on the application form and return it to the Plymouth City Council.

 Where there are more applicants than places available, the school will maintain a waiting list according to the oversubscription criteria detailed in the school’s admission arrangements without regard to the date the application was received or when a child’s name was added to the waiting list.